A bombed building and view of Hiroshima Japan

 We began the day by visiting Hiroshima Peace Memorial Park, which was once the beating heart of the city.
 It was especially haunting to see the Genbaku dome, which was the only structure in the vicinity to have survived the blast.
 Then, visiting the museum and seeing the victims’ personal artifacts was very moving.

-We also got to visit Hiroshima Castle, a beautiful 16th Century castle which was destroyed by the bomb, and rebuilt 13 years later.
+We also got to visit Hiroshima Castle, a beautiful 16th-century castle which was destroyed by the bomb, and rebuilt 13 years later.
 Our guide, Kenji, also took us to the Shukkei-en Garden to see the memorial there.

-After that, our day got more light-hearted.
+After that, our day got more lighthearted.
 We enjoyed a scenic ferry ride out to Miyajima Island, where we got to see lots of deer and the iconic Itsukushima Shrine, which is the most beautiful one in the entire country.
 The torii gate looks like it’s floating above water, and it’s a real must-see while you’re in Hiroshima.

 So if you’re keen to fully immerse yourself in the history and beauty of Hiroshima without feeling rushed, then you’ll want to book this tour ASAP – before it sells out!